quickhdsdc/AAS_LLMAgent_MCP_Server/README.md

-# Integrating Asset Administration Shell into a MCP Server for LLM-Agent
+# Using Asset Administration Shell as a MCP Server for LLM-Agent